VictoriaShelest/NodeConnect-Script/README.md

 2. Create or open a composition and select the two null layers you want to connect.
 3. Save your project before running the script.

+**Changelog**

+**v1.1 (09.2025)**

+- Layer position now locks to the first selected null instead of defaulting to `[0,0]`.
+⚠︎ Note: if the first null is parented to another layer, its anchor point may appear displaced because of inherited transformations.
+- Added automatic numbering for node connections.
+- Introduced a silent mode - no alerts.
+⚠︎ Reminder: select two nulls before running the script.
+- Centralized control system: a dedicated control layer is now created, giving you one place to adjust curve amount, stroke width, and stroke color for all node connections.
+You can adjust these settings at any time after this layer created, and every new node connection you create will automatically adopt them.
+The curve amount control has been switched from absolute values to percentages to match the pseudo effect settings.

+**v1.0 (09.2025)**

+- Initial release with null connections.

 **Troubleshooting**
 - **Both points appear on the same null.**
     This can happen if the selected nulls have identical names.
     ✔ Solution: make sure each null has a unique name before running the script.
+- **No path appears after running the script.**
+    If nothing is created, it usually means fewer then two null layers were selected.
+    ✔ Solution: select exactly two nulls before running the script.
 - **Curve bends in the wrong direction.**
     The curve may point the opposite way if you select the second null first (the order of selection matters).
     ✔ Solution: delete the curve and create it again, selecting the nulls in the opposite order.